use-inkubator/Ecosystem-Grants/applications/bluesky.md

 - ink!
 Macros
 	-  ink! macros are a way to define custom syntax or code that can be reused within a smart contract.
 Macros in ink! are defined using the Rust programming language's macro system, which provides a powerful set of tools for code generation and metaprogramming.
 	- Code simplicity via macros: use ink! macros to simplify the code by abstracting away the complexity of the application logic.
-	- Design a list of ink! macros for the use case to demonstrate reusable code patterns for functions, data structures, and other elements of a smart contract, ehich can help to simplify code and reduce repetition, making it easier to write and maintain complex contracts
+	- Design a list of ink! macros for the use case to demonstrate reusable code patterns for functions, data structures, and other elements of a smart contract, which can help to simplify code and reduce repetition, making it easier to write and maintain complex contracts

 - Substrate custom pallets
 	- Demonstrate the flexibility of substrate's modular architecture